Hiplok D1000 Review: The Original Angle Grinder Beater

 If you don’t need the very highest level of protection, then the Litelok X1 provides a nice compromise (see below, my full Litelok X1 review or my Litelok X1 vs Hiplok D1000 comparison)!

-But for those with very expensive bikes, which get left in very high risk circumstances (for long periods, in busy areas), the Hiplok D1000 is going to provide the sort of peace of mind that no other (immediately available) bike lock can.
+But for those with very expensive bikes, which get left in very high risk circumstances (for long periods, in busy areas), the Hiplok D1000 is going to provide the sort of peace of mind that very few bike locks can.

 Alternatives to the Hiplok D1000